ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Transport

 In [libp2p](#libp2p), transport refers to the technology that lets us move data from one machine to another.
-This may be a TCP network, a WebSocket connection in a browser, or anything else capable of implementing the transport interface.
+This may be a TCP, UDP ([QUIC](#quic)) network, a [WebSocket](#websocket) connection in a browser, or anything else capable of implementing the transport interface.
+[More about libp2p transports](https://docs.libp2p.io/concepts/transports/overview/)

 ### Traversal